antpas/EC500C1/Classmate_API_Review/README.md

-Program to Use @danaszapiro 's API
+Program to Use @danaszapiro's API
 -----------------------------------
 Anthony Pasquariello